 We have all seen on TV the shows “Extreme Makeovers” or “The Swan”, whether we have admitted it to our friends or not.
 The concept is, without a doubt, fascinating: Take someone with average or below average looks and transform them into an attractive man or woman.

-So, what’s my solution?
-I do extreme makeovers.
-However, I conduct them strategically addressing areas such as the face, breasts, limbs and abdomen with six months between operations.
-I may do a complete makeover on a person in 3 different operations over an 18 months period, as opposed to doing it all in one day.
-For example, I'll do a tummy tuck and thigh lifts in one operation, breast and arm lifts in a second operation and facelift in a third operation with the operative times ranging from 1-6 hours.
-I feel it is safer that way.
+So, what’s Bitar Cosmetic Surgery’s solution?
+We do extreme makeovers!
+However, we conduct them by strategically addressing areas such as the face, breasts, limbs and abdomen with at least six months between operations.
+We may do a complete makeover on a person in 3 different operations over an 18 months period, as opposed to doing it all in one day.
+For example, a tummy tuck and thigh lifts can be done in one operation, then breast and arm lifts in a second operation and facelift in a third operation with the operative times ranging from 1-6 hours.
+We feel it is safer this way.
 This allows the patient and surgeon to assess the objectives periodically as the work is in progress.
 More importantly, it allows the patient time to adjust to the cosmetically enhanced body parts gradually and not get shocked all at once.
 It is true that this way a patient is subjected to anesthesia multiple times, multiple operations, and multiple recovery times but the quality of each procedure is better.
-I still believe that doing an extreme makeover gradually will give the same end result.
+We still believe that doing an extreme makeover gradually will give the same end result.
 It may take longer, and may be more cumbersome, but it is safer.

 As far as the dieting, exercise, cosmetic dentistry, hair stylists, wardrobe changes, they all enhance the outcome, but that too can be done gradually and achieve slow and steady progress that creates a change in both appearance, and more importantly attitude.
-This method may not make the ratings, but it makes my patients very happy, and I am convinced they will adopt this new lifestyle for the better, because they have had ample time to contemplate and adjust.
+This method may not make the ratings, but it makes our patients very happy, and we are convinced they will adopt this new lifestyle for the better, because they have had ample time to contemplate and adjust.